Installing Herbie

 racket -l herbie -- --version

-You can also follow the install-from-package instructions to add herbie to your path, if you'd like.'
+You can add herbie to your path, as described in the package-install instructions.
 Once Herbie is installed and working correctly, check out the tutorial.

 Installing Herbie with Docker

 Docker is a container manager, which is sort of like a virtual machine.
-Herbie in Docker is more limited; we do not recommend using Herbie through Docker without prior Docker experience.
+We do not recommend using Herbie in Docker without prior Docker experience.

-The Docker documentation describes how to install and run the official uwplse/herbie image.
+The Docker documentation describes how to install and run our uwplse/herbie image.